ably/docs/README.md

 * Fork the repository at https://github.com/ably/docs
 * Clone a local version of your forked repo `git clone https://github.com/[you]/docs` and `cd` into it
-* Checkout the source branch: `git checkout source`
+* Checkout the master branch: `git checkout master`
 * Create your feature or fix branch and check it out: `git checkout -b [your-branch]`
 * `bundle install` to install the necessary gems
 * Create a jsbin config file: `cp config/jsbin_config.example.yaml config/jsbin_config.yaml`